idesys-dev/idesys-erp/readme.md

 To rebuild on heroku, push an empty commit with `git commit --allow-empty -m "Re-build"`.

 If you want to clean the cache: `heroku repo:purge_cache -a idesys-erp`.

+## Google API

+Here is the steps that have been done to set up google API:

+ - go in the google cloud platform
+ - create a project
+ - create a service account
+ - download the keys
+ - enable domain-wide delegation
+ - code:
+  - get the delegated credentials
+  - make the API call